smartiq/wallpaper-splitter/README.md

 }

 ```
-The resolution of each monitor should be given in pixels along with the quardinate of the upper left
+The resolution of each monitor should be given in pixels along with the coordinate of the upper left
 pixel.
 The coordinate system has (0,0) in the upper left in the form of (x,y).  y grows positive as it grows
 down.

 If this seems a little hard to visualize simply convert an image with wallpaper-splitter and it will print
-out a representation of the monitor configuration.
+out a representation of the given monitor configuration.
 For example, lets use this example monitor definition file
 to split an image:
 ```
 > python3 src/wallpaper-splitter.py -m resources/monitor_defs/inverted_T_1920x1200.json image.jpg